Awambeng/crash-course-java/chapterfive/Readme.md

 - The compiler will not allow casts to unrelated types.
 - Even when the code compiles without issue, an exception may be thrown at runtime if the object being cast is not actually an instance of that class.

+## Virtual Methods
+A virtual method is a method in which the specific implementation is not determined until runtime.
+All non-final, non-static, and non-private java methods are considered virtual methods since any of them can be overriden at runtime.
+In simple words a virtual method is a method whose implementation is not known until runtime.

+## Polymorphic Parameters
+It is the ability to pass an instance of a subclass or interface to a method.
+For example you can define a method that takes an instance of an interface as a parameter.
+In this manner, any class that implements the interface can be passed to the method.